0xPolygon/polygon-edge-docs/docs/concepts/ethereum-state.md

   transaction
-* **data** (only for value transfer and sending a message call to a smart contract) -Input data of the message call ( e.g, imagine you are trying to execute a setter method in your smart contract, the data field would contain the identifier of the setter method,and the value that should be passed as parameter)
+* **data** (only for value transfer and sending a message call to a smart contract) -Input data of the message call ( e.g, imagine you are trying to execute a setter method in your smart contract, the data field would contain the identifier of the setter method, and the value that should be passed as a parameter)
 * **init** (only for contract creation) - The EVM-code utilized for initialization of the contract

 Not surprisingly, all transactions in a block are stored in a trie. <br/>The root hash of this trie is stored in the...